eclipse-ecal/ecal/doc/rst/getting_started/hello_world_python_proto.rst

 .. tip::

-   1. Specify a package name, even though pyhton doesn't use it.
+   1. Specify a package name, even though python doesn't use it.

    2. Keep the package name in sync to the directory structure.